KairuiLiu/Swagger-Basic-Authentication-Logout/README.md

 - After installing the extension, once you open a Swagger API page the extension will automatically work with the badge of icon turns "ON"

 - When any request is responsed with code not 400 - 500, There will appear a "Logout" button.
 Click it you can logout.

   It also means that, requests, no matter whether it is using basic authentication will be appened a button.
 Logout a request without basic authentication will get error.

 - Sometimes when you click logout, the browser will popup a menu and ask you enter the username and password.
 Just cancel it!
 This is caused by the server setted a [WWW-Authenticate](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate) header on the response.
 A good way to circumvent this annoying problem is to not return the WWW-Authenticate header for requests with wrong username and password in debugging mode.

-- If you do not like the extension, there is also a JavaScript code in `/script` can also release the feature.
-You should run the script when the page has loaded.
+- If you do not like the extension, there is also a JavaScript code in `/script` can also release the feature: when the page has loaded, copy the code in `/script/index.js`, press `F12`, switch to the Console tab, paste the code and press `Enter` to run the code.

 ### 🤔 How it work